Agenda and minutes

 ACTION: Stephen Fitzgerald (Interim Assistant Director – Finance)

 b.
 Councillor Simon’s question regarding who now signed off the Pension Fund Accounts.
-Stephen Fitzgerald clarified that he believed it was now the Pensions Panel, but he would check and get back to Councillor Simon.
+Stephen Fitzgerald clarified that he believed it was now the Local Pension Board, but he would check and get back to Councillor Simon.

 To receive the report of the Executive Director of Finance, Resources & Customer Services presenting the Draft Annual Governance Statement 2016/17.